Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You can claim tax relief on R&D up to two years after the end of the accounting period the claim relates to.

-For example, the deadline to submit an R&D tax credit claim for an accounting period which runs from 1st April 2023 to 31st March 2024 is midnight on 31st March 2026.
+For example, the deadline to submit an R&D tax credit claim for an accounting period which runs from 1st April 2024 to 31st March 2025 is midnight on 31st March 2027.

 The Claim Notification can be sent from the first day of the accounting period it relates to, but the deadline to submit is 6 months from the end of the period.
 You can enter the details of any qualifying R&D expenditure into your Company Tax Return.

 The Corporate Intangibles Research and Development (CIRD) Manual is a good place to start, because it sets out the general rules and eligibility around R&D tax relief.
+It can also be a bit overwhelming, so you might need an accountant who specialises in R&D – not everyone does!

 Your claim must describe the project and its associated costs in a way which makes it clear why you’re claiming R&D relief.
 Describe why the specific challenges faced in a particular field led to the work being undertaken, and how the project attempted to overcome these challenges and uncertainties.

 You must also include the contact details of the main person leading the R&D project, along with the details of any professional firms or individuals who helped you prepare your R&D claim.
+You’ll also need to detail how many externally provided workers were involved in the R&D project, together with their PAYE scheme reference numbers.

-From April 2023 onwards it’s a requirement to provide a complete breakdown of eligible project costs under the following headings:
+Provide a complete breakdown of eligible project costs under the following headings:

 Learn more about our online accounting services for businesses.
 Call 020 3355 4047 to chat to the team, and get an instant online quote.